 5 More Centerpiece Crafts

-Do you love these photo centerpieces, and are looking for more centerpiece crafts?
+Do you love these photo centerpieces and want more centerpiece crafts?
 Then check out the projects below!

 A Year of Jar Crafts